juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ### Tagging process

-1. Begin by starting in the 'working directory.
 The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the working directory for the metadata tagging process.

+1. Begin by copying he following required files to C:\Temp\Metadata-tagging:
+    - CSV metadata file generated from the PDB
+    - all the photos listed in the CSV metadata file
+    - the required python programs [ check-csv-file.py & write-tags-from-csv.py ]

-    Open a Command Window by pressing Control + t.
-The following should appear:
+2. Open a Command Window by pressing Control + t.
+The following should appear

      [insert a CMD window image here]